-The Director of Public Health (DPH) is an independent advocate for the health of local people and the annual report is an important way of providing advice and recommendations on population health to both professionals and the public.
+The Director of Public Health (DPH) is an advocate for the health of local people.
+The annual report is a way of giving advice on people's health to both professionals and the public.

-As well as being an annual review of public health outcomes and activity, the annual report of the DPH is also an important way of identifying key issues, flagging up problems and reporting progress.
+As well as being an annual review of public health outcomes and events, the report is also a way of finding key issues.
+It flags up problems and reports progress.

 - how the pandemic affected children and young people living in Barnsley - 'What matters to me, now'

 - how people felt about their physical and mental health via a single diary entry - 'A day in the life of'